RommieG/Grainy-Photos-v3/content/posts/classic-car-show/index.md

 Being in Spain, it was hardly surprising that the predominant cars were Seats, although there were other cars, motorbikes, scooters and a tractor.

-Enough talk, let's look at the photos I took...
+Enough talk, let's look at the photos I took.

 ## Film Photos